ShiftPixy Inc. (PIXY) Reveals an Earnings Mystery

 PIXY’s Market Performance

-PIXY stocks went up by 16.39% for the week, with a monthly jump of 6.54% and a quarterly performance of 5.73%, while its annual performance rate touched -40.43%.
-The volatility ratio for the week stands at 9.07% while the volatility levels for the past 30 days are set at 9.56% for ShiftPixy Inc..
-The simple moving average for the period of the last 20 days is 1.45% for PIXY stocks with a simple moving average of -19.39% for the last 200 days.
+PIXY stocks went up by 3.29% for the week, with a monthly drop of -5.64% and a quarterly performance of -7.38%, while its annual performance rate touched -43.97%.
+The volatility ratio for the week stands at 12.72% while the volatility levels for the past 30 days are set at 10.58% for ShiftPixy Inc..
+The simple moving average for the period of the last 20 days is -8.33% for PIXY stocks with a simple moving average of -26.42% for the last 200 days.

 Stock Fundamentals for PIXY